ECC-BFMC/Documentation/source/data/computer/setup.rst

 After you found your IP address you will have to write it in two places to be able to connect to Demo and Dashboard.

 - Go to Demo/threadRemotehandler.py in the __init__ function of the threadRemoteHandlerPC class;
-- Change the current IP address with the raspberryPI`s IP;
+- Change the current IP address with the Raspberry PI`s IP;
-- From now you will be able to connect the raspberry PI and Demo interface;
+- From now you will be able to connect the Raspberry PI and Demo interface;

 .. image:: ../../images/computer/threadRemoteHandler.png
     :align: center
     :width: 100%

 - Go to Dashboard/setup/PairingData.json;
-- Change the current IP address with the raspberryPI`s IP.
+- Change the current IP address with the Raspberry PI`s IP.

 .. image:: ../../images/computer/dashboard_pair.png
     :align: center